suzannealexander/BMIAlexanderFinal/README.md

 ```

 #### Usage
-The package offers a range of functions to assist with various tasks.
+The package offers a range of functions.
 Here's a list of available functions along with a brief description:

 - `logLikBernoulli(data)`: This function takes in a vector of binary values to calculate parameter p
 - `survCurv(status, time)`: This function takes in numercial vectors status and time to calculate the survival curve S(t), returning a plot of the survival curve